jm-rcc/hpc-docs/modules/abricate-1.0.0-gompi-2021a.md

 The homepage for ABRicate 1.0.0
 [https://github.com/tseemann/abricate](https://github.com/tseemann/abricate)
 ### Usage
-To use the module on Bunya, load it with this command:
+To use this module on Bunya, load it with this command:
   **`module load abricate/1.0.0-gompi-2021a`**

 ### Toolchain